Below the Root (video game): Reception and legacy

 From contemporary reviews, Nick Piazza, Jr. of Compute! described the game as a "superb" adaptation of Snyder's Green Sky Trilogy.
 Piazza complimented the games scope and graphics of "the color and detail rival that of any arcade game.
 There are more than 100 different screens, each a delight to the eye."
 Manfred Kohlen in the German video game magazine Happy Computer called it "a beautiful and interesting role-playing game" and that the fantasy atmosphere, appealing graphics and unique gameplay elements such as mind reading were highlights.
 Computer Entertainer also praised the game as "delightfully different", specifically with the "beautifully formed and animated" main character and appreciated the "lush and gentle world of Green Sky."

 Following work on Below the Root, DeSharone and Groetzinger started production on their game Alice In Wonderland (1985).
 It used the same game system and technology as Below the Root.
 DeSharone would again recruit another author, Laurence Yep, to expand on the story for the game.
 DeSharone and Groetzinger would work on other more educational games together such as Peter Rabbit Reading and on The First Men in the Moon Math.
 DeSharone continued working on other educational games until around 1987 when he moved to Boston, Massachusetts, to work for Spinnaker.
-He then founded Animation Magic in 1992, a multimedia that would make game and animation in titles like Link: The Faces of Evil (1993) and Zelda: The Wand of Gamelon (1993).
+He then founded Animation Magic in 1992, a multimedia company that would make game and animation in titles like Link: The Faces of Evil (1993) and Zelda: The Wand of Gamelon (1993).
 DeSharone died in 2008 with only one published interview about his video game career.